Holzhaus/beets-extrafiles/README.md

 Also, wanted to go in a different direction by supporting folders and the ability to do finer-grained path customizations.
 Hence, I wrote `beets-extrafiles`.

+### Why does this plugin not support Python 2 and Windows?

+I initally wrote this plugin, because I needed it.
+Since I use neither Python 2 nor Windows, I didn't implement support.

+If you really need support, feel free to write a patch and file a Pull Request.
+As long as it does not make the code considerably harder to read, I'll merge it.

+For Windows support, some kind of Continuous Integration (CI) solution would also be necessary to prevent future breakage.

 ### What license is used for this project?